KobaKhit/kobakhit.github.io/_posts/2016-1-22-hello-world.md

 ---
 layout: post
 title: 'Hello world!'
-author: Koba Khitalishvili
+author: "Koba Khitalishvili"
-categories:
+categories: beginner
-tags: r python
+tags: "r python"
 ---

 This is my professional blog where I will be writing about data science, programming, math and, in general, about technical sciences.
 Lets test things out.
 I wonder how [Jekyll]() or rather how the specified highlighter renders code.
 By default Jekyll 3.0+ uses [Rouge](http://rouge.jneen.net/).